martonban/ProjectMineral/README.md

 # Project Mineral

-Project Mineral is a 2D game in NebulaPax.
-NebulaPax is not supporting the core-editor-game structure yet, thus the engine earlier version is just good for only this game.
-You can build it if you want, but it will be a huge pain, but if you want to play with the game check out my itch.io page!
+Project Mineral is a sci-fi 2D RPG game in NebulaPax.

+## Paly the game
+If you want to play with this game free feel to check out my itch.io profile.

+## Getting Started From Source Code
+Currently Project Mineral is based on NebulaPax early version, where the classical Game - Editor - Core structure is not supported yet.
+So if you want to build this project or NebulaPax itself you need get NebulaPax and this project.
+After that in the source code you need to give this folder full path.